You’re ready to start building out your website, and you want something that’s easy to use and powerful. But there are so many choices.

 Here is a screenshot of a site we created in 5 minutes with Duda:

 Duda store functionality

-Duda has everything you need for light eCommerce stores built right in.
-You don’t have to worry about plugins — it’s all integrated.
+Duda has basic eCommerce features built right in.
+You can build a store without using any add-ons or plugins.
 And each theme is designed to seamlessly provide eCommerce functionality, like shopping carts and checkout forms.

 There are several features that Duda has bulit-in, which no competitor has, including automatic marketing on Facebook, Google Shopping, eBay, and Amazon.

 Prices are per month, billed annually, unless otherwise noted.

 |Try it||Try it||Try it|